 Taffeta can be made from silk or synthetic fibers.
 This type of fabric is known for generating a rustling sound but also for its soft and smooth feel.
 Taffeta is stiffer than other fabrics, and so is excellent for more structured silhouettes such as mermaid or trumpet gowns.
 Stretch taffeta fabrics have the advantage of being more comfortable to wear.
 Taffeta may conjure images of tacky bridesmaids dresses, but don't discount this elegant and lustrous fabric!
 Clarisse 3148 is a gorgeous and sexy modern stretch taffeta gown that proves just how irresistible this material is!

 Organza is another choice for prom formal dresses.
 It's a smooth, lightweight and sheer fabric similar to with a stiff, crisp feel and not much drape.
-Organza is perfect for dresses with a more structured silhouette, such as fun Clarisse cocktail dress 2225 or lavish ball gown 9203.
+Organza is perfect for dresses with a more structured silhouette, such as fun Clarisse cocktail dress 2225 or beautifully feminine ball gown 3500.

 Satin is a very popular type of material for prom dresses.
 Satin is a specific weave of fabric that produces a shiny side and a matte side.
 Double faced satin has two shiny sides.
 It has been used for years in making some of the best garments.
 Clarisse 3153 is a simply elegant gown made of lustrous stretch satin.